 (b) Property Resources Values - "Property Resources Values" shall mean value obtained through enhancement of the ecosystems or environments on the Property and/or value obtained through Granting Owner/Owner's refraining from exercising, in whole or in part, any Reserved Right.
 Property Resources Values include, but are not limited to mitigation or restoration credits for wetlands, forests, prairies, habitats, streams, cultural significance, energy, emissions, carbon sequestration, aquifer recharge, water quality, nutrients, and endangered species habitat or any other similar currency or credit asset for which a market may now or later come to exist.
-Owner reserves the right to manage or enhance the Conservation Values and/or to refrain, in whole or in part, from exercising Reserved Rights (including rights to conduct Forest Management Activities), and to sell any Property Resources Values based upon and associated therewith, provided any such sale shall not physically harm the Property's Conservation Values and shall not be inconsistent with the Purpose of this Conservation Easement.
-For example, Granting Owner/Owner may create a mitigation bank or participate with other Parties or persons to create a mitigation bank based upon the Reserved Rights in a portion of the Property's carbon sequestration value or watershed value and receive compensation for the sale of credits from such bank.
+Owner reserves the right to manage or enhance the Conservation Values and/or to refrain, in whole or in part, from exercising Reserved Rights [(including rights to conduct Forest Management Activities),] and to sell any Property Resources Values based upon and associated therewith, provided any such sale shall not physically harm the Property's Conservation Values and shall not be inconsistent with the Purpose of this Easement.
+For example, Granting Owner/Owner may create a mitigation bank or participate with others to create a mitigation bank based upon the Reserved Rights in a portion of the Property's carbon sequestration value or watershed value and receive compensation for the sale of credits from such bank.

 Commentary.
-Consider for all of these whether the land trust or owner should receive the compensation and revise as appropriate and/or move to the section on land trust rights.
+If included, "Forest Management Activities" must be defined in another paragraph.
+Consider for all of these whether Land Trust or Owner should receive the compensation and revise as appropriate and/or move to the section on land trust rights.
+Consider whether to limit to a particular portion of the Property.

-(b) Mitigation Programs-Subject to Land Trust's prior written consent, not to be unreasonably withheld, conditioned or delayed, the right to participate in, and retain any income received therefrom, any current or future programs with state or federal agencies or private entities intended to provide incentive or compensation for the restoration or relocation of rare, imperiled, threatened, or endangered species or communities on the Property in a manner designed to restore historic natural systems, or for other environmental preservation or enhancement efforts (including, for example, wetland mitigation, carbon credit, and similar programs), provided such program is consistent with the Purpose of this Conservation Easement and enhances the Conservation Values.
+(b) Mitigation Programs-Subject to Land Trust's prior written consent, not to be unreasonably withheld, conditioned or delayed, the right to participate in, and retain any income received therefrom, any current or future programs with state or federal agencies or private entities intended to provide incentive or compensation for the restoration or relocation of rare, imperiled, threatened, or endangered species or communities on the Property in a manner designed to restore historic natural systems, or for other environmental preservation or enhancement efforts (including, for example, wetland mitigation, carbon credit, and similar programs), provided such program is consistent with the Purpose of this Easement and enhances the Conservation Values.